 A lot goes into wedding planning, including logistics, venue, decorations, food and drinks, clothes, and labor costs.
 The national inflation has caused an increase in the price of materials, which means wedding vendors have to spend more to procure materials from suppliers.
 There is also a higher cost of labor due to shortages in staffing.
 But that’s just the tip of the iceberg.

-Interestingly, a whopping 2.6 million couples are expected to marry in 2022, a significant increase from the 2.2 million that usually walk down the aisle each year.
+Interestingly, a whopping 2.6 million couples are expected to marry in 2022, a significant increase from the 2.2 million usually walking down the aisle each year.
 That’s an increase of over 18%!
 Why?
 It’s simple: Many weddings were canceled and postponed during the pandemic.
-However, the cancellation led to huge financial loss for vendors who are looking to bounce back in 2022 by hiking prices.
+However, the cancellation led to huge financial losses for vendors looking to bounce back in 2022 by hiking prices.

 Almost 40% of wedding vendors reported an estimated financial loss of $10,000-$50,000 in 2021, and 15% reported a loss of over $100,000.
 So it’s not surprising that they’ll want to recoup their loss this year.
 And it’s the best time to hike prices, seeing that demand is high.
 Remember the law of demand and supply?